 What are the most common features in the dashboards?

-Dashboards have a set of common features, including time range and data aggregation settings, view togbgles, click and drag zooming on charts, mouse-over hover for more details on charts and other regions, and selectors for choosing the data to display in a chart.
+Dashboards have a set of common features, including setting time range, click and drag zooming on charts, mouse-over hover for more details on charts and other regions, and selectors for choosing the data to display in a chart.
 If you understand how to use one kind of dashboard, you'll be comfortable using the others.

-- Set the time range - You can select the time range over which the dashboard displays its data.
-Select Custom to use a calendar-style date picker to select the interval.
+Set the time range - Set the time range over which the dashboard displays its data.

 - Zoom in - You can zoom in on chart data by clicking and dragging a region of the chart.
 When you complete the drag, the chart zooms in to the selected region.